 Concerns Regarding the Status of Human Embryos

-- We urge clinicians and couples to make the determination of how many eggs to fertilize and implant on a case-by-case basis.
+• We urge clinicians and couples to make the determination of how many eggs to fertilize and implant on a case-by-case basis.

 Some Judgments Regarding the Use of Existing Embryos

 There has been a great deal of scientific interest recently generated by research on human stem cells.
 These are the cells that give rise to other cells.
 There are a number of potential sources for stem cells, including adult tissues, fetal remains, umbilical cord blood, and human embryos.
-The use of adult stem cells and stem cells derived from umbilical cord blood raise few moral questions.
+The use of adult stem cells and stem cells derived from umbilical cord blood raises few moral questions.
 The use of human embryos as a source for stem cells has been the subject of intense moral debate.

-Given the reality that most, if not all, of these excess embryos will be discarded, we believe that it is morally tolerable to use existing embryos for stem cell research purposes.
+Given the reality that most, if not all, excess embryos will be discarded, we believe that it is morally tolerable to use existing embryos for stem cell research purposes.
 This position is a matter of weighing the danger of further eroding the respect due to potential life against the possible, therapeutic benefits that are hoped for from such research.
 The same judgment of moral tolerability would apply to the use of embryos left from future reproductive efforts if a decision has been made not to introduce them into the womb.
 We articulate this position with an attitude of caution, not license.
 We reiterate our opposition to the creation of embryos for the sake of research.
 (See Book of Resolutions, 2000, p.
 254)

 The Issue of “Therapeutic Cloning”

-- these early embryos are no longer required for procreation by those donating them and would simply be discarded;
+1. these early embryos are no longer required for procreation by those donating them and would simply be discarded;

-- those donating early embryos have given their prior informed consent to their use in stem cell research;
+2. those donating early embryos have given their prior informed consent to their use in stem cell research;

-- the embryos were not deliberately created for research purposes; and
+3. the embryos were not deliberately created for research purposes; and

-- the embryos were not obtained by sale or purchase.
+4. the embryos were not obtained by sale or purchase.

-From The Book of Resolutions of The United Methodist Church - 2008.
-Copyright © 2008 by The United Methodist Publishing House.
+From The Book of Resolutions of The United Methodist Church - 2016.
+Copyright © 2016 by The United Methodist Publishing House.
 Used by permission.